vatsin20/plantdiseasedetection/README.md

-# plantdiseasedetection

-plant-disease-detector
+# plant-disease-detector
 This project focuses on building an AI-powered system to detect plant diseases from leaf images using deep learning and deploying it as an interactive web application using Streamlit.

+Objective
-Objective To help farmers and agricultural experts identify plant diseases early by analyzing leaf images with a simple camera interface or file upload — reducing crop loss and enabling timely treatment.
+To help farmers and agricultural experts identify plant diseases early by analyzing leaf images with a simple camera interface or file upload — reducing crop loss and enabling timely treatment.

+Workflow Overview
-Workflow Overview Dataset Used
+Dataset Used

 PlantVillage Dataset from Kaggle